wileyew/gapalytics/AWS_AMPLIFY_DEPLOYMENT.md

 ## 🎉 Success!

-Your Gaplytics application is now deployed on AWS Amplify!
+Your Gapalytics application is now deployed on AWS Amplify!

 **Next Steps:**
 1. Test all functionality